Create a Derivative#

 calculation_folder = derivative.create_folder(name = PIPELINE_FOLDER)

-You can also use the function create_folder to create subject folder specifying the schema.
+You can also use the function create_folder to create the subject folders specifying the schema.

 for sid in subjects: